 Instructions are here on how to use the data.
 Download the zipped data.

 Sinclair produces many harvestable-sized fish that are caught and released each year, and fishing should continue to be good this year with similar numbers of preferred and quality-sized fish compared to last year.
-There has been a significant increase in the number of memorable-sized fish (20-25 inches in length) compared to the last several years as the large 2007 and 2008 year classes mature.
-Upcoming size classes combined with good recruitment should continue to produce quality bass fishing over the next several years.
+Large numbers of stock-sized fish have been added to the fishery over the last year due to highly successful reproduction.
+Upcoming size classes combined with good recruitment and growth should continue to produce quality bass fishing over the next several years.

 Spinnerbaits, crankbaits, jig and pig, plastic worms, lizards or buzz-baits are all effective.
 Try fishing drop-offs, deep brush piles and lighted docks at night in the summertime.
 Also try edges of weed beds early in the morning or late in the afternoon.